Mirantis/lens-extension-cc/README.md

 ## Installing

 Installation is very easy!
-Just make sure Lens 4.2.4 or later is running, and go to this URL in your browser to trigger Lens to install this extension: `lens://app/extensions/install/@mirantis/lens-extension-cc` (unfortunately, GitHub doesn't create a link for this since it's not `http:` or `https:`)

-Otherwise, you can follow these manual steps:
+Just make sure Lens 4.2.4 or later is running, and follow these simple steps:

 1. Switch to the Extensions view (`CMD+SHIFT+E` on macOS).
 2. Enter the name of this extension, `@mirantis/lens-extension-cc`, into the Install Extension box.